Connection to MGnify API

 Data will be send to the API, which is called “POST”ing data in the API world.

-This part of the API is quite specialized and so is not a formal JSON:API, the requests Python packageìs therefore used to communicate with it.
+This part of the API is quite specialized and so is not a formal JSON:API, the requests

-endpoint = 'https://www.ebi.ac.uk/metagenomics/api/v1/genomes-search/gather'
+= 'https://www.ebi.ac.uk/metagenomics/api/v1/genomes-search/gather' endpoint

 # Create a list of file uploads, and attach them to the API request

-signatures = [open(sig, 'rb') for sig in glob.glob('*.sig')]
+= [open(sig, 'rb') for sig in glob.glob('*.sig')]

-sketch_uploads = [('file_uploaded', signature) for signature in signatures]
+signatures = [('file_uploaded', signature) for signature in signatures]

 # Send the API request - it specifies which catalogue to search against and attaches all of the signature files.

-submitted_job = requests.post(endpoint, data={'mag_catalogues': catalogue_ids}, files=sketch_uploads).json()
+= requests.post(endpoint, data={'mag_catalogues': catalogue_ids}, files=sketch_uploads).json()

 map(lambda fp: fp.close(), signatures) # tidy up open file pointers